ClearC2/clean-webpack/README.md

 ## What Does This Package Do
 This package provides an easy plug-and-play alternative to the steps listed in the origin how-to below.

+## Install
+1. Add the following line to the devDependencies section in your package.json:

+  `"clean-webpack": "git+ssh://git@github.com:ClearC2/clean-webpack.git”`

+2. Run `yarn` in your project root

 ## How to Implement

 Add the following to your webpack config: